Anthony Hopkins: 2000–2015: Established actor

-2015–2018: The Dresser, Westworld and King Lear

 In October 2015, Hopkins appeared as Sir in a BBC Two production of Ronald Harwood's The Dresser, alongside Ian McKellen, Edward Fox and Emily Watson.
 The Dresser is set in a London theatre during the Blitz, where an aging actor-manager, Sir, prepares for his starring role in King Lear with the help of his devoted dresser, Norman.
 Hopkins described his role as Sir as "the highlight of my life.
 It was a chance to work with the actors I had run away from.
 To play another actor is fun because you know the ins and outs of their thinking – especially with someone like Sir, who is a diabolically insecure, egotistical man."
 He spoke again on the impact the role had on him in 2018, "When I was at the Royal National Theatre all those years ago, I knew I had something in me, but I didn't have the discipline.
 I had a Welsh temperament and didn't have that 'fitting in' mechanism.
 I would fight, I would rebel.
 I thought, 'Well, I don't belong here.'
 And for almost 50 years afterwards, I felt that edge of, 'I don't belong anywhere, I'm a loner.'
 But in The Dresser, when Ian [McKellen] responded, it was wonderful.
 We got on so well and I suddenly felt at home, as though that lack of belonging was all in my imagination, all in my vanity".

+2016–present: Career resurgence

 Beginning in October 2016, Hopkins starred as Robert Ford in the HBO sci-fi series Westworld where he received a Primetime Emmy Award nomination for his performance.
 Hopkins starred as Lear in the 2018 television film King Lear acting alongside Emma Thompson, Florence Pugh, and Jim Broadbent which was broadcast on BBC Two on 28 May 2018.
 Hopkins received a Screen Actors Guild Award nomination for his performance.
-Vulture stated the film "capture[d] the heart of the classic Shakespeare tragedy", and described Hopkins' performance as "devastating".
+Vulture stated the film "capture[d] the heart of the classic Shakespeare tragedy" and described Hopkins' performance as "devastating".